Astronauts start spacewalk series to fix cosmic ray detector

 CAPE CANAVERAL, Fla.
-(AP) — Astronauts began an extraordinarily complicated series of spacewalks Friday to fix a cosmic ray detector at the International Space Station.
+(AP) — Astronauts launched an extraordinarily complicated series of spacewalks Friday to fix a cosmic ray detector at the International Space Station.

-Italian astronaut Luca Parmitano and U.S. astronaut Andrew Morgan ventured out Friday with dozens of tools to dissect the Alpha Magnetic Spectrometer.
-It took them nearly two hours to get to the instrument and start removing a protective shield, one fastener at a time, to gain access inside.

-“Nice work, Luca.
-Looks great,” Mission Control radioed to Parmitano on the end of the space station’s long robot arm.
+Armed with dozens of dissecting tools, Italian astronaut Luca Parmitano removed two protective covers to gain access to the inside of the Alpha Magnetic Spectrometer.
+He handed them to his U.S. spacewalking partner, American Andrew Morgan, for tossing overboard.

 NASA considers these spacewalks the most difficult since the Hubble Space Telescope repairs a few decades ago.
 Unlike Hubble, the spectrometer was never meant to undergo space surgery.
 After 8 ½ years in orbit, its cooling system is almost dead.